pippinbarr/cart253-2019/modules/core-while-loops/core-while-loops.md

 - It draws a sphere!
 - Kind of.
-- It drawns diminishing circles that also change their fill color relative to their size (using `map`)
+- It draws diminishing circles that also change their fill color relative to their size (using `map`)
 - The result looks uncannily like a sphere, but we know better!
 - But when is a sphere a sphere, anyway?